 The site: Amsterdam, New York—deep upstate—at its old City Hospital.

-Catholic hospital, St. Mary’s, I really can’t tell you.
-Perhaps, everyone (myself included)
+modern Catholic hospital, St. Mary’s, I really can’t tell you.
+Perhaps, everyone

-maternity ward is, as far as I can fathom, a tennis court, a happier fate than what’s befallen
+site of its maternity ward is, as far as I can fathom, a tennis court, a happier fate

-far too much of the city itself—a rags-and-patches legacy of abandonment and decay.
+than what’s befallen far too much of the city itself—a rags-and-patches legacy of

 You’ve probably heard of 1949—but probably not Amsterdam, New York.

 There’s a reason for that.

 It’s endured decades of industrial decay—a once-thriving community that in a